measuredco/auto-frame-component/README.md

 ## API

-Shares an API with [react-frame-component](https://github.com/ryanseddon/react-frame-component).
+Shares an API with [react-frame-component](https://github.com/ryanseddon/react-frame-component), and exposes some additional props.

+### debug

+`debug: boolean`

+Print debug messages when mounting styles to the console

+### onStylesLoaded

+`onStylesLoaded: function`

+A callback that triggers when the initial styles [are loaded](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#stylesheet_load_events)

 ## License